wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-using-json-in-hive.md

 There are a few limitations of the get-json_object UDF.

 - Because each field in the query requires re-parsing the query, it affects the performance.
-- GET_JSON_OBJECT() returns the string representation of an array.
+- <!-- deleted by customization GET\_JSON_OBJECT() --><!-- keep by customization: begin --> GET_JSON_OBJECT() <!-- keep by customization: end --> returns the string representation of an array.
 To convert this to a Hive array, you will have to use regular expressions to replace the square brackets ‘[‘ and ‘]’ and then also call split to get the array.

 This is why the Hive wiki recommends using json_tuple.